mongodb/specifications/source/run-command/run-command.rst

 OP_MSG
 """"""

-The ``$db`` global command argument MUST be set on the command sent to the server and it MUST equal the database name the runCommand API was invoked on.
+The ``$db`` global command argument MUST be set on the command sent to the server and it MUST equal the database name RunCommand was invoked on.

 * See OP_MSG's section on `Global Command Arguments <https://github.com/mongodb/specifications/blob/master/source/message/OP_MSG.rst#global-command-arguments>`_

 ReadPreference
 """"""""""""""

-For the purposes of server selection a RunCommand MUST assume all commands are read operations.
+For the purposes of server selection RunCommand MUST assume all commands are read operations.
-To facilitate server selection the runCommand operation MUST accept an optional Read Preference option.
+To facilitate server selection the RunCommand operation MUST accept an optional Read Preference option.

 * See Server Selection's section on `Use of read preferences with commands <https://github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#use-of-read-preferences-with-commands>`_